OldSchmitty/TripCoFinal/team/sprint3.md

 User stories (epics) in the Sprint Backlog: *list the epics in your sprint backlog here*.
 #93, #99, #204, #205

-Total planned tasks / issues in the Sprint Backlog: *number of issues in backlog at start* 9
+Total planned tasks / issues in the Sprint Backlog: 9
 ## Daily Scrums

 Date | Tasks done this time | Tasks done next time | Impediments | Confidence